Sign In Register

 Healthcare Facilities71

-Red Rock has an average annual temperature of 68°F (20°C).
+Red Rock enjoys a temperate climate with an average annual temperature of 68°F (20°C).
 Winters average 51°F in January while summers reach 83°F in July.
-Annual precipitation is 37.9 inches.
-The area enjoys 300 sunny days per year.
+The area gets 300 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 37.9 inches.
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 495 feet.

 Temperature